 If you’re familiar with how packaging is done in CentOS and Fedora, you may know dist-git repositories: each repository represents a source RPM package and contains all the RPM source files (RPM spec file, upstream tarball checksum and optionally patch files and other files).

-But the repository itself doesn’t contain source code - you need to execute
+But the repository itself doesn’t contain any source code - you need to execute

 CentOS Stream 8 and CentOS Stream 9 have orthogonal relationship with Red Hat Enterprise Linux and because of this fact, source-git repositories work differently for both

-CentOS Stream 9 is in a completely different position: Red Hat that want to use a source-based workflow will be working here and MRs will be merged to the
+Red Hat maintainers that want to use a source-based workflow will be working here and MRs will be merged to the